akaruilabsindia/pages/README.md

 ### Support or Contact

-Having trouble with these Pages, or want to provide feedback?
+Having trouble with these pages, or want to provide feedback?
 Email at contact@akaruilabs.com